 Laser or camera-based systems are used for pharmacode control in equipment used in pharmaceutical production.
 These systems segment thick and thin lines, then convert these lines to numerical value using binary arithmetic.
 Standards should be considered when creating thick and thin line combinations for packaging.
 Increasing or reducing lines by distorting the proportion will cause image processing algorithms to produce incorrect results.
 In addition, the close design of the area where pharmacode is implemented with OCR/OCV areas will allow both reading operations to be performed together.

-Presence/Absence Controls by Vision Inspection
+Presence/Absence Controls by Vision Inspection System

-One of the implementation areas of vision inspection technologies is presence/absence controls.
+One of the implementation areas of vision inspection system is presence/absence controls.
 This technology is often used to detect products that are on or inside a package.
 The detection of the missing or damaged tablet in the blister; whether there are missing parts of the mechanisms of drugs applied with a special kit is controlled with these systems.

 Many pharmaceutical professionals are undecided between inspection and checkweigher technologies when controlling for presence/absence.
 Both technologies can be used to control the smallest units that form a drug.
 Conventional checkweigher systems are systems that can measure with an accuracy of 0.1 g and operate within a small standard deviation according to ambient conditions.
 It can easily determine whether a prospectus with a weight of 1.5 g or a blister with a weight of 10 g is in the box.
 However, it cannot detect the presence or absence of the nozzle located at the tip of the spray mechanism.
 In fact, the decision is such simple.

-Below is an example of vision inspection that controls the presence of a tablet in the blister inside a carton.
+Below is an example of vision inspection system that controls the presence of a tablet in the blister inside a carton.

 Level Control for Liquid and Sterilized Drugs

-Measurement of filling levels before packaging of pharmaceutical products, especially in liquid form, improves overall product quality.
-The drugs whose filling level is different from normal can be easily rejected from the production line by an inspection system which is suitable for bottles with transparent or amber color.
+Measurement of filling levels before packaging pharmaceutical products, especially in liquid form, improves overall product quality.
+The drugs whose filling level is different from normal can be easily rejected from the production line by an inspection system that is suitable for bottles with transparent or amber color.
 In this way, it is guaranteed that the liquid drug is included in the bottle at the recommended dose for the patient by the doctor.

 Please contact our sales team to discuss your projects with VISIOTT’s inspection technology experts.